Jason5Lee/post-project/backend/services/post-ktor-mongo-fdm/README.md

 domain error type.
 For the non-domain errors, they are thrown as exceptions.

-### Validation errors

-For most of the domain models, they are defined as value classes with private constructors.
-They have a `validate` method that returns `ValidationResult`.
-The `ValidationResult` provides the methods to handle the invalid error in several scenarios.

-The `Title` is the exception.
-Its `validate` method accepts a `invalidException` parameter, which determines how the invalid error is handled.
-The method simply returns a valid instance.

 ## Tests

 The example of unit-testing of the workflows and the domain models with both error modeling methods are provided